SoftUni-Internal/interactive-content/EN/00-Mid-Exam/01-Problem-02.md

 # Description

-On the first line, you will receive a String, representing a bookshelf in the library.
+You will receive a String, representing a bookshelf in the library.
 Every book title is separated by `&`.

-On the next lines until you receive `Done` as a command, you will be receiving the following commands:
+Until you receive `Done` as a command, you will be receiving the following commands:

 * Command `Add Book | {book name}`: